 Within the tenure and promotion process, candidates have a right to respond to the report of the Individual Review Committee as well as to the letters of their immediate supervisor and dean.
 They also have a right to meet with the committee, immediate supervisor, or dean to discuss their recommendations.
 Candidates written responses to reports and letters will be included in their e-portfolio, which is reviewed by the college-wide Tenure and Promotion Committee, the Provost and Vice President for Academic Affairs, and the President.
 Decisions of the President on tenure and promotion may be appealed to the Board of Regents of the University System of Georgia according to procedures found in the Board of Regents Policy Manual, Section 6.26 and Section 8.2.21.
-In the event IRC chairs do not upload the required classroom observation reports by the deadline stated in the Timetable for the Tenure and Promotion Process, candidates can appeal their disqualification to the VPAA in writing.
+In the event IRC chairs do not provide candidates the required classroom observation reports by the deadline stated in the Timetable for the Tenure and Promotion Process, candidates can appeal to the VPAA in writing to have the GeorgiaVIEW Administrator add the observation report prior to October 26, the deadline stated in the Timetable for the IRC chairs to upload the final report.
 Candidates must be able to demonstrate their good faith effort to encourage a timely submission of the report.